-warning Read operator's manual.
+A WARNING Read operator's manual.
 Follow safety rules and know how to use all controls.
 Your safety is at stake.

 - Wear hard hat, safety glasses, and other protective equipment required by job.
 Do not wear jewelry or loose clothing that can catch on controls. - Clear the area around the machine of all bystanders. - 1.
 Ensure winch control lever is in neutral - 2.
-Set Throttle at 1/8 to 1/4 throttle. - 3.
+Set throttle at 1/8 to 1/4 throttle. - 3.
 Press pressure adjustment button to decrease pressure. - 4.
-Turn ignition switch to the run position (key on, engine off).
+Start engine.
 Cold start indicator will light if necessary.